kiMIGHTa/API-testing/README.md

 ## resources used
 - API(url)= https://jsonplaceholder.typicode.com/posts
 - Postman
-- Python shell
+- Python repl

-  when using the python shell run **pipenv install requests**
+  when using the terminal run **pipenv install requests**

 # Testing
 **get**
-- GET requests from postman and the shell were sucsessful.
+- GET requests from postman and the repl were sucsessful.
 - Data fetched from the API and gave the status code:200
 - terminal displays <Response [200]>